REFURB COST ANALSYSIS

 IF YOUr pumper needs A NEW CHASSIS ...

-The cost to refurb/remount should not exceed MORE THAN HALF (60-70%) the amount of a new pumper.
+The cost to refurb/remount should not exceed 80% the amount of a new pumper.

 SAMPLE SCENARIO: